keelfy/plotter2d/README.md

 # Description
-My project for University, I did it in a couple days and may be will be developed in a future
+My project for University, I made it in a couple days and may be will develope in a future
 ![Screenshot](/Screenshot.png)

 # Stack